How county jails are lowering insurance costs

 Each year, counties complete a risk assessment that sets insurance rates, and the jail is generally the biggest cost driver.
 In some cases, the county commissioner completes the assessment without involving the jail to get a full picture of the situation, leading to missed opportunities to lower a jail’s risk category and in turn, reduce insurance costs.

+County commissioners should be sharing risk assessment forms with jail administrators to get a full picture of the jail’s liability exposure.
 To avoid missed opportunities, jail administration can request to review risk assessment forms early and prepare answers that highlight areas that may lower insurance costs.
-Sheriffs and jail administrators should contact the county board before risk assessments begin to:
+County commissioners, sheriffs, and jail administrators should begin collaborating before risk assessments begin to:

 • Confirm the timeline, such as start dates and documentation deadlines

-• Request to participate and review assessment documentation
+• Request jail leadership participate and review assessment documentation

 The county can reinvest the funds saved on insurance premiums back into the jail to expand services and further reduce liability.
-Get the risk assessment form to ensure an accurate picture of your jail’s liability exposure.
+County commissioners should share the risk assessment form or jail administration should request the form if they do not already have it.

 While risk assessment processes may vary by insurance company, you can start gathering supporting documents now.
-It is recommended to keep track of:
+County commissioners should specify what information is needed.
+If your commissioner has not reached out, call to ask.
+It is generally recommended to keep track of:

 • Hours of on-site medical/behavioral health services and type of services provided